schatto1/redcap_rsvc/README.md

 ## Automated Validation Test Scripts

 Within this repository, you will find a collection of validation test scripts meticulously crafted by the Regulatory and Software Validation committee.
 These scripts are designed to assess and validate REDCap's core functionality comprehensively.
 Consortium partners and REDCap users can utilize these scripts to ensure the robustness and compliance of their REDCap installations.
+These scripts are intended to be run using the [REDCap Cypress Developer Toolkit](https://github.com/aldefouw/redcap_cypress_docker/blob/main/README.md).

 ## Contribution

 We welcome contributions and collaboration from the REDCap community and regulatory compliance enthusiasts.
 If you have expertise in regulatory compliance, validation, or REDCap, feel free to join our efforts by contributing to this repository.
+The stable version of the scripts used to validate the last LTS package can be found in the `main` branch.
+The `staging` branch contains changes being actively developed for staging the next LTS package.

 ## Managing Outstanding Issues